3 Ingredient Cocktails

 This brandy-influenced Sweet Manhattan is best mixed by throwing and enjoyed when the odd bubble still rests on its surface.

-Spirituous and on the tart side of balanced, the sugar rim is considered by some to be integral to this classic cocktail.
-Dilution is key to perfecting
+Spirituous and just on the sour side, the sugar rim is considered by some to be integral to this classic cocktail.
+Dilution is key to perfecting a Sidecar

 Very French Martini